extio-de/lm-lib/README.md

 # lm-lib

-The purpose of this library is to provide a comprehensive conversational AI system that enables efficient and effective human-computer interactions through natural language processing, conversation management, and text completion capabilities, utilizing caching, tokenization, and integration with external AI models and services to deliver a robust and scalable solution for applications such as chatbots, virtual assistants, and service platforms.
+The purpose of lm-lib is to provide a modular, extensible Java framework for interacting with large language models (LLMs) from various providers (such as OpenAI, Azure AI, and local models).
+It abstracts away the complexities of prompt construction, conversation management, and model configuration, enabling developers to easily switch between models and providers.
+The library supports advanced features like streaming completions, request caching, statistics tracking, and agentic flow execution—allowing for the orchestration of multi-step, branching, and parallel conversational workflows.
+Integration with Spring ensures flexible configuration and dependency management, making it suitable for building scalable, maintainable, and sophisticated LLM-powered applications.

-The program's key features include:
+The libraries's key features include:

-* Agent graph execution (incl. template engine and branching capabilities)
-* Integration with external AI models and services (e.g., Azure AI and OpenAi Api compatible)
-* Model profiles (choose the right model and parameters for the task)
-* Conversation management and text completion with support for multiple prompt strategies and tokenization implementations
-* Prompt caching
+- Unified API for multiple LLM providers (OpenAI, Azure, local models, etc.)
+- Modular architecture for easy extension and customization
+- Prompt and conversation management utilities
+- Model profile configuration and switching
+- Streaming and non-streaming completions
+- Request caching and statistics tracking
+- Spring integration for dependency injection and configuration
+- Pluggable intercepts, e.g. for rate limiting

 # Setup